 Five tips to improve app accessibility

 We spent time with the head of product accessibility from app platform poq commerce, Chris Long.
-He’s suggested five tips to immediately improve the accessibility of your native apps:
+We asked him how to make an app accessible, and he’s suggested these five tips to follow:

 - Build natively and think about accessibility early and often.
 Consider familiar interface patterns for both iOS and Android and develop accordingly.